Intervention Proceedings (INT/IDD)

 Counsel and any examiner, visitor, or guardian ad litem appointed for the subject will usually visit the subject as quickly as possible to prepare for the hearing.
 The petitioner must appear at the hearing with any witnesses that the petitioner wishes to present and should bring the form titled Findings of Fact, Conclusions of Law and Order and if the petitioner is requesting appointment, the form titled Statement of Criminal History if it has not already been filed.
 Counsel for the subject will appear, usually with the subject.
 If a visitor, examiner, or guardian ad litem has been appointed, that person must also appear at the hearing.
 The Court will hear the evidence presented and ordinarily will decide at the hearing whether to appoint a guardian or conservator, who that person will be, whether bond is required, and, if so, the amount of the bond.
 The Court may limit or restrict the powers of the person appointed; for example, sale of a ward’s home is often restricted, so cannot occur without Court order.
 The Court may also expand the powers.After appointment, a conservator must file an Inventory and Plan within 90 days and an annual account on or before the anniversary date of the appointment plus 30 days.

-After appointment, a guardian must file the results of a criminal history check conducted by the Metropolitan Police Department within 60 days and an FBI fingerprint background check report within 180 days.
+After appointment, a guardian must file the results of a criminal history check conducted by the Metropolitan Police Department within 60 days and an FBI fingerprint background check report within 180 days (see information on How to Obtain Your Criminal Background Check).
 Any irregularity in either report will be brought to the attention of the Judge with case responsibility for action and a hearing will be scheduled without further notice.
 Possible actions at the hearing include removal of the guardian and appointment of another person as successor guardian.

 The guardian must also file a Guardianship Plan within 90 days of the date of appointment and a Report of Guardian no less often than every six months from the anniversary date of appointment.
 If a guardian or conservator needs more time to file something that he or she is required to file, the guardian or conservator can file a motion to request more time.
 The motion should explain the reason why more time is needed and estimate the additional time required.
 The powers of a guardian are listed in DC Code, sec.
 21-2047.
 Limitations on the powers of a guardian are listed in DC Code, sec.
 21-2047.01.
 The powers of a conservator are listed in DC Code, sec.
 21-2070.
 If a guardian or conservator needs to do something that he or she does not have the power to do, a petition post appointment can be filed to ask the Court for permission or instructions.